milosgajdos83/docker/docs/sources/reference/api/docker_remote_api_v1.12.md

  - The API tends to be REST, but for some complex commands, like `attach` or `pull`, the HTTP connection is hijacked to transport `STDOUT`, `STDIN` and `STDERR`.
+ - In all requests the container id is interchangable with its name

 # 2. Endpoints